Table of Contents

 - ROMI = almost 10x.

-There are a few challenges with calculating ROI for marketing activities.
+Challenges with Calculating ROI for marketing activities.

 - Calculating ROMI for marketing can be tricky, depending on how you measure impact and costs.
 Large corporates have complex formulas and algorithms which factor in dozens of different variables.